The Particular Light In Ice

 Lily leaned her perfectly aligned hip bones against the window sill and stared outside.
 The sun was rising in a clear sky threaded with glimmering tendrils of pink, and tufts of dawdling grey.
 She squinted, trying to make sense of the unexpected view before her.
 There was her front acreage, as usual: gazebo, trees, driveway, French fountain from the jarden at Versailles—and yet, nothing was usual.
 Her new trees were crusted in ice and bent nearly doubled to the ground, as if overnight they had become afflicted with osteoporosis.
 The fountain, which the gardener had shutdown for the winter, was completely dressed in ice as well, with icicles of varying lengths hanging from the horns, the hands, the hoofs, of the mythological critters that rose up from the center of the fountain.
 Oh my god, Lily realized, everything outside was coated with ice: her neo-Randian gazebo with its weather vane shaped like a dollar sign, the golf-course lawn, the trees and shrubs, the statement rocks, the Art Noveau lampposts that lined the driveway; even the driveway itself, made of cobblestones imported from an Italian town bankrupted by an earthquake, were all glittering icily in the rising sun that now skimmed hushed and pink across it.

 Lily checked the power line that ran to the house.
-Icicles, like trickles of too-thin icing dribbling down the side of a cake, hung along the entire length of it forming a fringe of ice, causing the power line to sag in silver-white waves.
+Icicles, like dribbles of too-thin icing, hung along the entire length of it forming a fringe of ice, causing the power line to sag in silver-white waves.
 At one particular point the line sagged all the way to the ground, pulled down by a heavy limb broken from an overhanging maple tree.

 There it is, Lily thought with a satisfied bitterness: the cause of my power outage.”